letsencrypt/acme-spec/draft-barnes-acme.md

 | Request issuance   | POST new-cert  | 201 -> cert  |
 | Check for new cert | GET  cert      | 200          |

+ACME servers that are intended to be generally accessible need to use Cross-Origin Resource Sharing (CORS) in order to be accessible from browser-based clients {{W3C.CR-cors-20130129}}.
+Such servers SHOULD set the Access-Control-Allow-Origin header field to the value "*".

 ## Errors